 We have four Trustees at The Tindall Foundation.
-They are made up of the Foundation’s two founders, Stephen and Margaret Tindall; their son Robbie; and our Trustee member, independent of the family, Jennifer Casey, who has a long and successful career in the commercial sector and a passion for families and communities.
+They are made up of the Foundation’s two founders, Stephen and Margaret Tindall; their son Robbie; and our Trustee member, independent of the family, Jennifer Casey, who has a background in the corporate legal sector and a passion for families and communities.

 I have a background in retail, beginning my career at George Court & Sons.
 In 1982 I started my own business, The Warehouse.
 It was a private company until late 1994 when it floated on the New Zealand Stock Exchange.
 I held the position of Managing Director until January 2001, then appointed a CEO and assumed the position of Founder, returning as Group CEO from May 2003 until October 2004.

 My first venture into philanthropy began in 1982 when I founded the Alay Buhay Foundation in Manila, Philippines.
 Having seen the extreme poverty there on my many business trips, I wanted to provide a hand-up to help local families.
 Over the years we have helped children from the slums to attend school by providing uniforms, books and fees; and we’ve helped their families into micro-financed businesses.
 Alay Buhay has been helping up to 2,300 families a year and I remain an active Trustee.

 In 1994, my wife Margaret and I established The Tindall Foundation.
 We were, and still are, passionate about helping New Zealanders to live healthy and happy lives and for our communities to be strong and prosperous.
 We began by supporting families and social services, and then extended our giving to include environmental initiatives and those that create employment and encourage enterprise, strengthen the community sector and promote generosity and giving.